anywhichway/fos/README.md

 You can pass in `before`, `after`, and `done` methods when creating the server in order to add security or specialized processing.

 All the methods take a `Request` object as an argument option `request`.
-The `request.url` property is a `URL` object rather than just a string.
 They also take a `ServerResponse` object as an argument option `response`.

 ### before: function({request,response})  { ... }